A sharp signature bound for positive four-braids

-For a link $L$\textemdash an oriented smooth embedding of a non-empty finite union of circles in $S^3$\textemdash the \emph{signature}, denoted by $\s(L)$ is defined to be the signature of the symmetrized Seifert form on $H_1(F)$, where $F$ is any compact and oriented surface in $S^3$ with oriented boundary $L$; compare Trotter and Murasugi~\cite{Trotter_62_HomologywithApptoKnotTheory,Murasugi_OnACertainNumericalInvariant}.
+For a link $L$\textemdash an oriented smooth embedding of a non-empty finite union of circles in $S^3$\textemdash the \emph{signature}, denoted by $\s(L)$, is defined to be the signature of the symmetrized Seifert form on $H_1(F)$, where $F$ is any compact and oriented surface in $S^3$ with oriented boundary $L$; compare Trotter and Murasugi~\cite{Trotter_62_HomologywithApptoKnotTheory,Murasugi_OnACertainNumericalInvariant}.
 In particular, one has that $-\b\leq\s\leq\b$ holds for all links.
-Based on work of Goeritz~\cite{Goeritz_33}, Gordon and Litherland~\cite{GordonLitherland_78_OnTheSigOfALink} introduced the following procedure to calculate the signature.
-For any link diagram $D_L$ of $L$, one has
+Unifying Trotter's approach to the signature and work of Goeritz~\cite{Goeritz_33}, Gordon and Litherland~\cite{GordonLitherland_78_OnTheSigOfALink} introduced the following procedure to calculate the signature.
+For any link diagram $D_L$ of $L$---the image of a generic project of the link $L$ to a standard $2$--sphere $\R^2\cup\{\infty\}$ in $S^3$ together with crossing information--- one has

-where $S_L$ is one of the two checkerboard surfaces of $D_L$ and $\s(S_L)$ and $\mu(S_L)$ are defined as follows.
+where $S_L$ is a non-oriented surface with boundary $L$ given as one of the two checkerboard surfaces\footnote{$S_L$ is contained in $D_L\subset S^3$ away from neighborhoods of crossings.
+In a neighborhood of a crossing, $S_L$ is given by a small `half-twisted' band.
+We refer to Figure~\ref{fig:Sfor4braids} for an illustrative example and to Gordon and Litherland's original work~\cite{GordonLitherland_78_OnTheSigOfALink} for more details.} of $D_L$ and $\s(S_L)$ and $\mu(S_L)$ are defined as follows.
 To every crossing $c$ of $D_L$ one associates a type (I or II) and a sign $\eta(c)$ (1 or -1) by the rule specified in Figure~\ref{fig:typeandsign}.